-Please review the new rules and eligibility requirements and download the 2021 entry form to nominate a teacher you know.
+Please review the new rules and eligibility requirements and the 2023 entry form will be available soon to nominate a teacher you know.
 Teacher nomination entries must be received at a local participating VFW Post by the Oct.
 31 deadline.

 Each year, the Veterans of Foreign Wars selects elementary, middle and high school teachers to